Most of this historical overview is adapted from the 100th Anniversary of Grace Lutheran Church commemorative book prepared in 2010.

 The earliest Lutheran work in Victoria was done by a group of Icelanders, beginning in 1890.
 A regular pastor could not be secured so the work of those families was dropped.
 Eventually the mission efforts of the Rev. William Drahn, working on behalf of the Pacific Synod of the United Lutheran Church of America (ULCA), led to the formation of what is now known as Grace Evangelical Lutheran Church (GLC).

-The first service held in order to establish an English Lutheran congregation in Victoria was held in the K of P Hall at the corner of Douglas Street and Pandora Avenue on August 1, 1909.
+The first service held in order to establish an English Lutheran congregation in Victoria was held in the Knights of Pythias Hall at the corner of Douglas Street & Pandora Avenue on August 1, 1909.
 There were 9 people present at the morning service and 15 at the evening service.
-Following worship on August 22nd, it was decided to take steps toward a permanent organization when a committee of four was struck to draft a Constitution.
+Following worship on August 22, it was decided to take steps toward a permanent organization when a committee of four was struck to draft a constitution.
 The first Constitution was approved at a meeting held on September 19 when the original name of the congregation was adopted: Grace English Evangelical Lutheran Church.

-Through the ensuing years, there were several different pastors, some called, some interim.
+Through the ensuing years, there were several different pastors; some were called, some were interim.
 Members were received and then moved to parts unknown.
 Finances were a continuing struggle.

 The congregation’s history to this point has relied on material gleaned from the various historical booklets that were written for the congregation’s 25th, 60th, and 75th anniversaries as well as a booklet for the 1957 dedication of the original church on Fort Street.
 Following are a few highlights that are important to mention, although a good sense of the history of GLC from 1985 to the present is discovered by reading the rest of the 100th anniversary book.